lotusnprod/lotus-manuscript/manuscript.md

 Generic queries can also be used, for example, for hypothesis generation when starting a research project.
 For instance, a generic SPARQL query - listed in Table @tbl:queries as "Which are the available referenced structure-organism pairs?" - retrieves all structures, identified by their InChIKey ([P235](https://www.wikidata.org/wiki/Property:P235)), which contain found in taxon ([P703](https://www.wikidata.org/wiki/Property:P703)) statements that are stated in ([P248](https://www.wikidata.org/wiki/Property:P248)) a bibliographic reference: [https://w.wiki/3JpE](https://w.wiki/3JpE).
 Data can then be exported in various formats, such as classical tabular formats, json, or html tables (see Download tab on the lower right of the query frame).
-At the time of writing (2021-05-05), this query returned 797,123 entries; a frozen query result is available at [https://osf.io/thqaw/](https://osf.io/thqaw/).
+At the time of writing (2021-05-05), this query (without the LIMIT 1000) returned 797,123 entries; a frozen query result is available at [https://osf.io/thqaw/](https://osf.io/thqaw/).

 Targeted queries allowing to interrogate LOTUS data from the perspective of one of the three objects forming the referenced structure-organism pairs can be also built.
 Users can, for example, retrieve a list of all structures reported from a given organism, such as all structures reported from *Arabidopsis thaliana* ([Q158695](https://www.wikidata.org/wiki/Q158695)) ([https://w.wiki/3HLn](https://w.wiki/3HLn)).